stellarport/slate/source/index.html.md

 }
 ```

-This endpoint retrieves basic info relating to the assets available via A3S.
+Retrieves basic info relating to the assets available via A3S for a specific issuing account.

 ### HTTP Request